Pengy-X/barik/README.md

-A fork of Barik with the goal of adding some stuff to it.
+This is a fork of Barik with the goal of adding some stuff to it.
+It uses some code from other forks, so thanks to plyght, einouqo, and qusaismael for making those cool things in their Barik forks

 ----